stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

 Units 1 & 2 at Sanmen Nuclear Power Plant in China.
 The reactors are Westinghouse AP1000, which use modern passive safety systems.
 (Credit: <a href='https://www.world-nuclear-news.org/NN-First-AP1000-unit-begins-generating-power-0207184.html'>World Nuclear News</a>)
 </small>

-This book had a huge impact on me and eventually led me to choose my major at UC Berkeley, Civil & Environmental Engineering.
-I soon realized that I had conflated "Environmental" with "Renewable Energy", and made the first major course correction in my career by switching to Mechanical Engineering, which I believed would give me a broad understanding of designing things, and maybe put me in a position to work for an electric car company.
+This book had a huge impact on me and eventually led me to choose Civil & Environmental Engineering as my major.
+I soon realized that I had conflated "Environmental" with "Renewable Energy", and made the first major course correction in my career by switching to Mechanical Engineering, which I believed would give me a broad understanding of design, and maybe put me in a position to work for an electric car company.
 Soon after, I tacked on Nuclear Engineering to my major, keeping the dream alive of maybe landing a job at a firm designing next-generation nuclear reactors.